dmbarbour/glas/docs/GlasDesign.md

          2 /\
           3  ()

-Direct representation of lists is inefficient for many use-cases.
+Direct representation of lists is inefficient for many use-cases, such as tuples or arrays or double-ended queues.
 To enable lists to serve most roles, lists will often be represented using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
 This involves extending the earlier 'Node' type with array and binary fragments and logical concatenation, then accelerating list operations to slice or append large lists.

 To support larger-than-memory data, glas systems will also leverage content-addressed storage to offload volumes of data to disk.
 I call this pattern *Stowage*, and it will be heavily guided by program annotations.
 Stowage simplifies efficient memoization, and network communication in context of large data and structure-sharing update patterns.
 Stowage also helps separate the concerns of data size and persistence.